-This Italian Marinated Vegetable Salad is loaded with broccoli, cauliflower, tomatoes, and more, marinated in a simple Italian vinaigrette.
-It’s perfect for picnics, potlucks, and storing in the refrigerator to enjoy all week long.
+This Marinated Vegetable Salad with Italian dressing is packed with broccoli, cauliflower, tomatoes, and more, all tossed in a simple Italian vinaigrette.
+It’s great for picnics, potlucks, or keeping in the fridge for easy meals all week.

 Looking for something that’s veggie packed AND tasty?